wite-noiz/innoculus/README.md

 # noculus
 A simple application that shuts down Oculus services when Home is not in use.
+My suggestion is to disable the default Windows service.

 Feel free to improve upon it.
 I didn't plug in a real logger, commenting is at a minimum, error handling is mostly greedy and silent, and the code structure is heavily static.
+Also, no thread-safe code.

 ## Use
-No arguments: attempts to hook in to existing Oculus Home instance, or exits
+No arguments: attempts to hook in to existing Oculus Home instance, or starts a new one; starts the OVRServer before and stops it once Home is closed.

-With "/start": starts Oculus Home if not already running, starting service first
+## Changelog
+**v1.1**
+* Remove "/start" option - all rolled in to one
+* Will try to stop the Windows service before starting Home
+* Now handles OVRService directly; no more need for the Windows service nor escalated privileges

 ## Build
 Built in VS 2013 with .NET 4.5.
 Nothing special.